irather/Guelph-Scheduler-App/README.md

 'index.html' is the basic webpage displayed on our site.
 'install.sh' will install nginx, copy over configuration files, and start the server.
 'uninstall.sh' will stop the server and uninstall nginx.
+'copyDefault.sh' will copy the file 'default' from our repository directory to the correct directory on the VM.

 # Our Site #
 Our site can be accessed at: http://cis3760f22-04.socs.uoguelph.ca